 (a) in the case of the company's individual accounts, of the company;

 (b) in the case of the company's group accounts, of the undertakings included in the consolidation as a whole, so far as concerns members of the company.

-[(1A) The following provisions apply to the directors of a company which qualifies as a micro-entity in relation to a financial year (see
+[(1A) The following provisions apply to the directors of a company which qualifies as

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Take a free trial

 Pension commencement lump sums (PCLSs)When a member of a pension scheme becomes entitled to receive their scheme benefits, they can usually take part as a tax-free lump sum.
 HMRC calls this a ‘pension commencement lump sum’ (PCLS).
 Taking a lump sum is usually at the option of the member who will

 Costs and the ‘without prejudice’ ruleCosts determination and the ‘without prejudice’ ruleAn issue for practitioners is whether correspondence marked ‘without prejudice’ can be used against a party when the court comes to determine the issue of costs.
 The Court of Appeal in Walker v Wilsher (1889)